carlosccb/carlosccb.github.io/tfs/index.md

 ### Abstract

 This work was a new approach for ordinal classification problems using deep learning models, based on the use of ordinal loss functions and probability density functions, which took advantage of the ordinality information that the labels hold.
 The method on which this approach was based uses unimodal probability distributions (based on the work of [Beckham et al.](http://proceedings.mlr.press/v70/beckham17a.html)) to transform the output distribution given by a deep neural network.
-Given that the model does not use the distance of the errors in the training process to modify its weights and that the ordinality is only considered in the distribution layer, we improved this approach by adding ordinal functions.
+Given that the model does not use the distance of the errors during the training process to modify its weights and that the ordinality is only considered in the distribution layer, we improved this approach by adding ordinal loss functions.

-With this approach, we present a comparative study of the results obtained when different ordinal loss functions are used in conjunction with unimodal probability distributions for the network output, when non-ordinal loss functions are used on a baseline model and when a model takes into account ordinality only with an unimodal probability function.
-For the comparison, an ordinal dataset is considered.
-This dataset, [Adience](https://talhassner.github.io/home/projects/Adience/Adience-data.html), contains images of faces, which are in the public domain, with a label indicating a range of ages.
+With this approach, we present a comparative study of the results obtained when:
+1. different ordinal loss functions are used in conjunction with unimodal probability distributions for the network output
+2. when non-ordinal loss functions are used on a baseline model
+3. when a model takes into account ordinality only with an unimodal probability function.

+For the comparison, an ordinal dataset is considered, [Adience](https://talhassner.github.io/home/projects/Adience/Adience-data.html), which contains images of faces (all of the original pictures are in the public domain) with a label indicating a range of ages.
+This is the label used for training.

-For this study we selected two loss functions previously presented in the literature, QWK, Quadratic Weighted Kappa, and EMD, Earth Mover’s Distance, and a new proposal, an ordinal loss function based on the MSE, Mean Squared Error.
-From this proposed loss function, two alternatives are derived depending on the weighting of the costs, one with an absolute value weighting, named WMSE, Weighted MSE, and another one with a quadratic weighting, QWMSE, Quadratic Weighted MSE.
+For this study we selected two loss functions previously presented in the literature: _QWK_, Quadratic Weighted Kappa, and _EMD_, Earth Mover’s Distance; and a new proposal, an ordinal loss function based on the _MSE_, Mean Squared Error.
+For this proposed loss function two alternatives are derived depending on the weighting of the costs, one with an absolute value weighting, named _wMSE_, meaning Weighted MSE, and another one with a quadratic weighting, _qMSE_, which stands for Quadratic Weighted MSE.

 The experimentation presented has been made on equal terms for all the configurations tested, using the same partitions of the dataset, namely, training, validation and test, and setting the seed to the same value before each of the experiments.
 The obtained results show that the application of ordinal loss functions improves the base results obtained in other works using the same dataset and in the baseline models used on this study.
 We also conclude from the results that the quadratic ponderation in the cost of misclassification improves an absolute weighting.